remarcmij/RobotApp-4/Q&A.md

 const root = document.getElementById('root');
 ```

-`document` is a global variable that is created by the browser at start-up and is available to all JavaScript programs and gives us access to the DOM.
-The DOM (Document Object Model) is a JavaScript 'view' of the HTML structure of the web page and allows you to  dynamically query and modify it.
+`document` is a global variable that is created by the browser at start-up and is available to all JavaScript programs.
+It gives us access to the DOM (Document Object Model).
+The DOM is a JavaScript 'view' of the HTML structure of the web page and allows you to  dynamically query and modify it.

 More info: